meshachdamilare/NLPify-app/README.md

 The app offers the following:

-  - Get tokens of your wordds
+  - Get tokens of your words
   - Get Named Entities of your words
   - Get Sentiment analysis of your words
   - Get summary of your words